Updated: Oct 3

-Whether your business is sells products to consumers or businesses, there is little denying we are living in the age of Amazon.
-Amazon now accounts for more than 60 percent of all online sales growth, and the Ecommerce juggernaut’s dominance continues to grow year over year.
+Whether your business sells products to consumers or businesses, there is little denying we are living in the age of Amazon.
+Amazon now captures more than 60 percent of all initial product searches, and the E-commerce juggernaut’s dominance continues to grow year over year.
 And this isn’t just with consumers.
-According to B2BecNews, almost eight out of 10 business buyers “use Amazon more than any other marketplace to research and buy products.”
-Amazon has worked steadily in recent years to increase the number of B2B businesses selling on its platform, and as a result surpassed a run rate of $10 billion in B2B revenue last year.
+According to Digital Commerce 360, almost eight out of 10 business buyers “use Amazon more than any other marketplace to research and buy products.”
+Amazon has worked steadily in recent years to increase the number of B2B businesses selling on its platform, and as a result, is expected to balloon to nearly $60 billion in sales by 2025.

-For many manufacturers and brand owners, Amazon can a good place to start in Ecommerce and build internal digital competencies, especially for firms that do not currently maintain transactional web sites (which still is the case for around 50% of manufacturers).
-However, the path a company choses to sell their products on the Amazon platform will drive the level of control they have over their brand on the marketplace.
+For many manufacturers and brand owners, Amazon can be a good place to get started in E-commerce and build internal digital competencies, especially for firms that do not currently maintain transactional websites (which still is the case for around 50% of manufacturers).
+However, the path a company chooses to sell its products on the Amazon platform will drive the level of control they have over its brand in the marketplace.
 The approach to selling on Amazon is an important decision that many companies are wrestling with today.
-In some cases, companies don’t even realize they have choice in how they sell.
+In some cases, companies don’t even realize they have a choice in how they sell.

 Let’s take a closer look at the options manufacturers have, and how you can get the most out of this massive marketplace while also maintaining the greatest amount of control.